Learning about race is a life-long journey.

 START THE JOURNEY

-This introductory 6-week course is for educators and parenting adults interested in learning how to talk about race and racism with young people.
+This popular 6-week course is for educators and parenting adults interested in learning about how to talk about race and racism.
 While we focus on schools primarily, this course is relevant for individuals and organizations looking for anti-racism training.
-This course focuses on raising your awareness about race and racism and provides concrete tools to support and empower you to engage in dialogues about race and to take inspired anti-racist action.
+This course focuses on raising awareness about race and racism and provides concrete tools to support and empower you to engage in dialogues about race.
+This course will next be offered in Spring 2024 on Wednesdays, January 10-February 28 from 4:30-6:30pm, PT/7:30-9:30, ET via zoom.

 CONTINUE THE JOURNEY

-In this intermediate level course, we delve into race theory covering topics such as racial identity development, critical whiteness studies, racial triangulation and intersectionality.
-We also study the history of the construction of race and consider the role that visionary science fiction might play in the literary lives of youth.
+This course is for those who have completed the How to Talk About Race course.
+In this intermediate level course, we delve into race theory covering topics such as racial identity development, intersectionality, and racial capitalism.
 This course is less focused on pedagogy and tool building and more on building your race theory knowledge.
+This course will next be offered in Spring 2024 on Thursdays, March 21-April 25, 5-7pm, PT/8-10pm, ET via zoom.

+This course is for those who have completed the How to Talk About Race course.
 This intermediate course is for K12 teachers interested in using an Intergroup Dialogue model in their classrooms.
 Educational research shows that the use of Intergroup Dialogue pedagogy in classrooms has a positive impact on students’ academic and socio-emotional learning.
 Moreover, research indicates a correlation between Intergroup Dialogue practices and reduced stereotypes, prejudices and biases.
-This course teaches educators the four stages of the Intergroup Dialogue model, increases their facilitation skills, and provides practice in using this model.
+This course is offered by Meredith Madden.
+Please send an email to email@example.com for more information about the next course offering.

 LEAD THE JOURNEY

-This is an advanced course for those who have taken our introductory course and at least one intermediate course (or those who have a lot of experience facilitating dialogues about race and want to learn more).
+This is an advanced course for those who have taken How to Talk About Race and at least one intermediate course (or those who have a lot of experience facilitating dialogues about race and want to learn more).
 In this course, we prepare, support and empower you to teach others about race, racism and anti-racism.
 We provide tools, strategies, language, resources, practice and confidence for facilitators and educators to talk and teach about race, racism and anti-racism.